Election Watch: A nation divided

 Obviously, no one's actually leaving the Union.
 But this tendency to speak of Arkansas or Mississippi or Alabama in such simplistic terms has pernicious effects.
 The poverty in Southern states becomes something to scoff at, or an example of the blue states' superiority, as opposed to a serious moral problem that should deeply concern all Americans.
 A Republican governor's threat to block the Medicaid expansion is a sign of a state's backwardness rather than a threat to the healthcare of millions of citizens.

 America is an incredibly diverse country with countless ways to 'slice and dice' its citizens along ideological lines.
 The North-South divide is only one of these.
-And we can seek to understand these divisions without creating unhelpful stereotypes that betray the egalitarian ideals at the heart of liberalism.
+And we can seek to understand these divisions without creating unhelpful stereotypes that risk leaving us cold and indifferent to the plight of our fellow citizens.